A Style Guide for Students Writing Papers and Reports

 The abstract serves multiple purposes.
 In any case, it is supposed to give the potential reader a good idea of what to expect in the paper.
 If I come across a paper with a title that sounds like it might be relevant, I'll next look at the abstract, and then decide whether I'll look further.

-This means that you need to take care that the abstract correctly sets the expectations on the content of the paper.
+This means that you need to word the abstract carefully so it correctly sets the expectations on the content of the paper.
 Make sure that it allows the reader to judge whether your paper is more theoretical or practical, whether it is in their area of interest and expertise.
-For example, a paper dealing with OS security issues might at one end deal with formal security models, or on the other hand with design and implementation techniques which decrease the attack surface.
+For example, a paper dealing with OS security issues might at one end deal with formal security models, or on the other end with design and implementation techniques which decrease the attack surface.
 Both are important and relevant, but the best reviewers (from a given PC) are likely to be different people!

 Introduction

-This is the most important part of the paper.
+This is the most important part of the paper, certainly as far as writing is concerned.
 Here you need to convince the reader that you have identified a real problem (which includes motivating why it is relevant!) and outline your approach to solving it.
 And make it clear that you have actually solved it!

 It is often a good idea to write the intro in two steps.
-Start with it when you start writing the paper, as it defines where the paper is heading.
+Write it before you write anything else, this will define where the paper is heading.
 Then, at the very end, go over it very carefully to ensure that it is still consistent with the rest of the paper.
 In particular, ensure that the intro doesn't promise more than what the paper holds.
-Reviewers get very angry with bait-and-switch papers!
+Reviewers get very angry with bait-and-switch papers (see below)!

-In summary, the intro must convey that you meet the general criteria for a systems paper: identified a real problem (motivate that it is real and interesting), come up with a solution (give a rough idea what the solution looks like) and actually solved the problem.
+In summary, the intro must convey that you meet the general criteria for a systems paper: identified a real problem (motivate that it is real and interesting), come up with a solution (give a rough idea what the solution looks like) and actually solved the problem (high-level summary of results).

 What you've actually done